Andrew Carnegie: 1875–1900: Steel empire

 By 1889, the U.S. output of steel exceeded that of the UK, and Carnegie owned a large part of it.
-Carnegie's empire grew to include the J. Edgar Thomson Steel Works in Braddock, (named for John Edgar Thomson, Carnegie's former boss and president of the Pennsylvania Railroad), Pittsburgh Bessemer Steel Works, the Lucy Furnaces, the Union Iron Mills, the Union Mill (Wilson, Walker & County), the Keystone Bridge Works, the Hartman Steel Works, the Frick Coke Company, and the Scotia ore mines.
+Carnegie's empire grew to include the J. Edgar Thomson Steel Works in Braddock (named for John Edgar Thomson, Carnegie's former boss and president of the Pennsylvania Railroad), the Pittsburgh Bessemer Steel Works, the Lucy Furnaces, the Union Iron Mills, the Union Mill (Wilson, Walker & County), the Keystone Bridge Works, the Hartman Steel Works, the Frick Coke Company, and the Scotia ore mines.
 Carnegie combined his assets and those of his associates in 1892 with the launching of the Carnegie Steel Company.

-Carnegie's success was also due to his convenient relationship with the railroad industries, which not only relied on steel for track, but were also making money from steel transport.
-The steel and railroad barons worked closely to negotiate prices instead of free-market competition determinations.
+Carnegie's success was also due to his relationship with the railroad industries, which not only relied on steel for track, but were also making money from steel transport.
+The steel and railroad barons worked closely to negotiate prices instead of allowing free-market competition.

 Besides Carnegie's market manipulation, United States trade tariffs were also working in favor of the steel industry.
-Carnegie spent energy and resources lobbying congress for a continuation of favorable tariffs from which he earned millions of dollars a year.
+Carnegie spent energy and resources lobbying Congress for a continuation of favorable tariffs from which he earned millions of dollars a year.
 Carnegie tried to keep this information concealed, but legal documents released in 1900, during proceedings with the ex-chairman of Carnegie Steel, Henry Clay Frick, revealed how favorable the tariffs had been.